twigphp/Twig/doc/recipes.rst

   blocks;

-* *Replacement*: If you use the filesystem loader, Twig loads the first template if finds in a list of configured directories; a template found in a directory *replaces* another one from a directory further in the list.
+* *Replacement*: If you use the filesystem loader, Twig loads the first template it finds in a list of configured directories; a template found in a directory *replaces* another one from a directory further in the list.

 But how do you combine both: *replace* a template that also extends itself